stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/04-organizing-content-with-tags-and-categories/05-auto-tagging-assets.markdown

     globally.
 You can then disable it for individual instances and sites if you wish.

--   **Instance:** With auto-tagging enabled globally, it's also enabled by default for each instance.
+-   **Instance:** When enabled globally, auto-tagging is also enabled by default for each instance.
 You can disable it for specific instances.

--   **Site:** With auto-tagging enabled globally and for an instance, it's also enabled by default for all that instance's sites.
+-   **Site:** When enabled for an instance, auto-tagging is also enabled by default for all that instance's sites.
 You can disable it for specific sites.

 ### Global Configuration [](id=global-configuration)